Help310:Menus Menu Item Display Template Options

 - Menu Title.
 The title that will display for this menu item.

 - Alias.
 The internal name of the menu item.
 Normally, you can leave this blank and Joomla will fill in a default value.
-The default value is the Title or Name in lower case and with dashes instead of spaces.
+The default value is the Title in lower case and with dashes instead of spaces.
 You may enter the Alias manually.
 Learn more about Aliases.

 - Menu Item Type.
 The Menu Item Type selected when this menu item was created.
 This can be one of the core menu item types or a menu item type provided by an installed extension.